bartw/agnita/README.md

 ![General Settings](images/06-General-Settings.png)

 Looks like I was right.
-You can click Add an client.
+You can click Add an app client.

 ![Add App Client](images/07-Add-App-Client.png)

 Guess what name I chose for my app client?
 That's right Agnita but I added -Web just because.
-You should also disa ble the Generate client secret checkbox.
+You should also disable the Generate client secret checkbox.
 I left all other settings alone, so you can do that too, and I clicked Create app client.

 ![Create App Client](images/08-Create-App-Client.png)

 Now you can continue with the identity pool.
 Paste your id's and hit Create Pool!

 An unexpected screen appeared.
-Apparantly you also need to specify at least one role.
+Apparently you also need to specify at least one role.
 I guess that makes sense.
 I'm only interested in one kind of authenticated user so I'm going to keep it simple.

 ![Create Pool](images/09-Identify-Roles.png)